Your cart is currently empty.

 As PCOS is not a disease there is no “cure” per se.
 However, successful treatment is possible through correcting the imbalances in the body that are caused by the disorder.

-As it is usually high levels of androgens and insulin resistance that cause women with PCOS to experience acne, it is recommended to begin a PCOS treatment by balancing blood-sugar levels.
+As it is usually high levels of androgens and insulin resistance that cause women with PCOS to experience acne, it is recommended to begin a PCOS treatment by balancing blood-sugar levels through a combination of diet and our Clear Skin Complex supplement.
 This will result in the fastest improvement of lowering the androgens to normal levels, and correcting the insulin resistance.
 Both which will provide the best chance at clearing the chronic acne.

 Elevated levels of stress can contribute to and worsen symptoms of PCOS and insulin resistance.
 Women with PCOS are already likely to have elevated levels of cortisol (the stress hormone) and α-amylase (an indicator of psychological stress).